MicrosoftDocs/sdk-api/sdk-api-src/content/icmpapi/nf-icmpapi-icmpsendecho2.md

 The routine that is called when the calling thread is in an alertable thread and  an ICMPv4 reply arrives.
 On Windows Vista and later, <b>PIO_APC_ROUTINE_DEFINED</b> must be defined to force the datatype for this parameter to <b>PIO_APC_ROUTINE</b> rather than <b>FARPROC</b>.

-On Windows Server 2003, Windows XP
-  , and Windows 2000,
+On Windows Server 2003, Windows XP, and Windows 2000,
    <b>PIO_APC_ROUTINE_DEFINED</b> must not be defined to force the datatype for this parameter to <b>FARPROC</b>.